SharePoint/sp-dev-docs/docs/schema/applicationresourcefiles-element-solution.md

 ### Remarks

-Use this element to deploy binary resources to an Internet Information Services (IIS) Web site used by a SharePoint Foundation Web Application.
+Use this element to deploy binary resources to an Internet Information Services (IIS) website used by a SharePoint Foundation Web Application.
 Files specified by [ApplicationResourceFile](applicationresourcefile-element-solution.md) child elements are deployed to a virtual directory named  `wpresources`.
 Files specified by [App_GlobalResourceFile](app_globalresourcefile-element-solution.md) child elements are deployed to a virtual directory named  `App_GlobalResources`.

 ## See also